zunjae/AnYme/README.md

 * You need at least Android 4.4
 * You can request new features on https://www.reddit.com/r/AnYme
 * AnYme uses **HTTPS** when connecting to MAL, tho when creating a MAL account, I recommend you pick a password you do not use anywhere else!
-* You can login on Kanon through https://kanonapp.com/login on your phone
+* You can login or register on Kanon through https://kanonapp.com/account/register on your phone

 ## Credits: